Modularisation of the wire harness to reduce complexity

 Producing a main wire harness automatically in its current form would not be economical at all.
 The main reasons for this are as follows:

-- Too much interlinking/interweaving in large wire harnesses
+- Too much intermeshing/interweaving in large wire harnesses

 Current working focuses

-In the future, partitioning concepts that will allow a practical modularisation of the entire on-board electrical system will be developed.
-This division into modules reduces the complexity of the individual, much smaller wire harness modules.
-However, the possibility of being able to map today’s variance should not be diminished.
-The complexity is shifted from the single-piece wire harness into a) smaller modules and b) their combinatorics with each other.
-The solution approaches that have been developed for modular division need to be evaluated on the basis of their feasibility with all parties involved and then combined into a uniform concept.
+In the future, interface concepts for a sensible division of the wire harness into production modules will be developed.
+This division into sub-scopes reduces the complexity of the individual, much smaller wire harness modules.
+However, the possibility of reproducing today’s level of variance should not be disregarded.
+The complexity is shifted from a single-piece wiring harness into a) smaller partial scopes and b) their combinatorics with each other.
+The solution approaches developed for division into partial scopes are to be evaluated on the basis of their feasibility with all parties involved and then combined into a uniform concept.

 The next step is to compare the underlying interconnection paradigm of automotive wire harnesses with that of IT and consumer electronics.
 The extent to which paradigms and technologies that may deviate from the current automotive state of the art can be borrowed from the IT and consumer product environment needs to be assessed.